-The Standard (Basic) method of installing the Workspace ONE Assist server, for on-premises environments that require only the default settings, is a process that is composed of a single phase.
+The Standard (Basic) method of installing the Workspace ONE Assist server, for on-premises environments that use all-in-one single servers, is a process that is composed of a single phase.

 - Download, extract, and save the Workspace ONE Assist installer into a temporary directory on the Workspace ONE Assist server.
 You can download the installer from the repository at https://my.workspaceone.com.

 - Right-click the installer file and select Run as administrator.

 - Enter the directory where you want to install the Workspace ONE Assist application and select Install.

 The default installation directory can be customized to any location on the server.